 - Lord's Grace Christian Church (opened July 2018) - hosts up to 4 passenger vehicles

-- 1020 Terra Bella Ave. - Palo Alto Housing Corporation (opening late 2019) - hosts up to 8 oversized vehicles
+- 1020 Terra Bella Ave. - Alta Housing Lot (open) - hosts up to 8 oversized vehicles and 1 passenger vehicle

-- Pioneer Way and Evelyn Avenue - former VTA transit lot (opening late 2019) - hosts up to 30 oversized vehicles including two ADA spots and up to 21 passenger vehicles (plus 15 adjacent commuter passenger vehicle spots)
+- Pioneer Way and Evelyn Avenue - former VTA transit lot (open) - hosts up to 30 oversized vehicles including two ADA spots and up to 21 passenger vehicles (plus 15 adjacent commuter passenger vehicle spots)

 How Can I Host Safe Parking?

 To offer space for Safe Parking on your property, you are willing to host pre-interviewed applicants by providing an existing parking lot, agree to comply with City health and safety requirements, and complete a permit application.
 Highlights of this process are summarized below:

 - The City Council adopted a safe parking ordinance that is effective as of November 22, 2019.
 All safe parking lots need to comply with this ordinance.
 The provisions of this ordinance are intended to help ensure safe parking facilities are compatible with surrounding uses, and are effective at facilitating participants’ transition to permanent housing, and meet basic health and safety requirements.